Solar-Powered Hot Water Options: How to Heat Your Water Using the Sun

 3) Conventional resistive electric hot water

 A conventional resistive hot water system uses an electric resistive element to heat up the water.
-It might not be as efficient as a heat pump, but it is a lot cheaper up-front (about $1,000).
+It might not be as efficient as a heat pump, but it is cheaper up-front (about $2,000).
 If you set your resistive hot water system to a timer, you can heat your water during the day, while your solar is generating.
+If you have an electricity plan with periods of free daytime electricity, you can also set it to run then.

 PV diverters can direct your excess solar towards your electric hot water unit.

-However, with a timer, you might have to pull from the grid when the sun ducks behind a cloud.
-A good solution could be a PV diverter.
-Instead of sending surplus energy to the grid at low feed-in rates, a diverter redirects it to your hot water system.
+Another option for solar homes is to use a PV diverter.
+Instead of sending surplus solar power into the grid at low feed-in rates, a diverter redirects it to your hot water system.

 How Much Does Each Hot Water System Cost You?